JonCooperWorks/implant/README.md

 ====================
 Done
 ----
-+ Determine the position of our AccessibilityService in the Settings Menu dynamicallygt
++ Determine the position of our AccessibilityService in the Settings Menu dynamically
 + Clickjacking -> a11y working on some screen sizes

 To Do